aleenkoz/WorkflowAutomationPlatform/README.md

 - Detecting projects' risks by reading emails.
 - Providing a project intelligence analysis on a project.
 - Generating a weekly summary of weekly meetings.
+- Detecting and alerting when materials' prices change.
+- Communicating a project details through a chatbot.
 - Storing all relevant information on the system memory layer for future improvements.

 ## AI Usage:
 -  🤖 Hermes:
-Hermes agent was used to automate workflows, view project details, read emails, and generate corresponding reports.
+Hermes agent was used to automate workflows, view project details, read emails, check prices, and generate corresponding reports.
 - 💻 Code Generation:
 Copilot chatbot was used in many instances to generate code, and debugging errors.
 Google AI studio was uesd to generate the frontend layer of the system.